johnny-mnemonica/hello-world/src/contact.md

 # # Say hi!
 &nbsp;

-<i>I'm currently looking for new clients, connections, and opportunities.</i>

-&nbsp;

 Got a joke for me?
 Some esoteric wisdom to share?
 Perhaps your grandmother's favourite recipe?